princeb777/handwritten-digits-recognition-wasm/readme.md

 ---

-## 🎯 Why This Project Stands Out
+## 🎯 Why This Project Stands Out to Recruiters

-**Most ML projects:**
+**Typical ML Portfolios:**
-* Use high-level frameworks
+* Rely heavily on high-level Python wrappers (TensorFlow/PyTorch)
-* Hide implementation details
+* Abstract away the underlying mathematics and memory management
-* Rely on Python and heavy backends
+* Require heavy server-side backends for inference

-**This project:**
+**This Engineering Project:**
-* Builds everything from scratch in pure Rust
+* **Bare-Metal ML:** Builds a neural network completely from scratch in pure Rust, proving a deep mathematical understanding of linear algebra and forward propagation.
-* Compiles down to WebAssembly to run entirely client-side
-* Demonstrates deep ML understanding
-* Combines systems programming with AI
-* Shows strong low-level optimization skills
+* **Systems Architecture:** Demonstrates strong low-level memory management and static array optimization, resulting in zero-allocation inference loops.
+* **Full-Stack WebAssembly:** Cross-compiles the Rust engine to WebAssembly, binding it natively to a TypeScript frontend via zero-cost abstractions for instantaneous, client-side browser execution.
+* **No Black Boxes:** Owns the entire pipeline from pixel extraction to the final Softmax activation.

 ---